RubixML/ML/README.md

 Rubix ML is a high-level machine learning library that lets you build programs that learn from data using the [PHP](https://php.net) language.

-## Features
+- Fast and easy prototyping with user-friendly API
-- Fast and easy prototyping with user-friendly Estimator API
+- 40+ modern *supervised* and *unsupervised* learners
-- Modular component system combines power and flexbility
+- Modular architecture combines power and flexbility
 - Open source and free to use commercially

 ## Installation
-Install Rubix using composer:
+Install Rubix ML using composer:
 ```sh
 $ composer require rubix/ml
 ```